JannieI/canvas-workstation-V3/src/app/roadmap.md

 6. Test on different devices, ie Tablet and Phone
 7. Install at user as pilot, may Liaan ...
 8. Keep Help Message on top of forms uniform - always look and feel the same.
 Also, make sure there is a preference to switch it back on manually.
+9. Some models like Shape has dashboardTabName - suggest we delete this

 **Data**